kghose/groho/src/Readme.md

 flush. (commit `11add0488fca`)~

-The problem with this solution is that it in-elegantly ties display refresh to simulation data sampling.
-In the current implementation, because of how inefficiently we mirror the simulation buffer to the display buffer, this can cause a strange feedback loop where more and more simulation points are sampled because it takes longer and longer to mirror the data.
+The problem with this solution is that it in-elegantly ties display refresh to simulation data sampling. ~In the current implementation, because of how inefficiently we mirror the simulation buffer to the display buffer, this can cause a strange feedback loop where more and more simulation points are sampled because it takes longer and longer to mirror the data.~ I've made the data mirroring more efficient, but in principle this problem remains

 ## How much and what data to store